vanniktech/gradle-maven-publish-plugin/README.md

 ### Signing

-The plugin supports setting up all your artifacts to be signed with GPG.
-Since that is a requirement for our default publishing target Maven Central, signing is enabled by default.
+The plugin supports signing all of your artifacts with GPG.
+This is a requirement when publishing to Maven Central - our default behavior.
+Signing parameters can be configured via: for our default publishing target Maven Central, signing is enabled by default.
 For that please add the following Gradle properties.
 ```groovy